jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) The Commissioner must refund an amount of tax that a person has paid if— (a) the person paid the amount as a result of an amendment to an assessment increasing the amount of tax payable by the person; and
-  (b) the amount is more than the amount required to be paid by the person under this Part; and (c) the 4-year period under section 108 of the Tax Administration Act 1994 beginning from the end of the tax year in which the assessment was amended has not ended.
+  (b) the amount is more than the amount required to be paid by the person under this Part; and (c) for income tax, the 4-year period under section 108(1) of the Tax Administration Act 1994 beginning from the end of the tax year in which the assessment was amended has not ended; and
+  (d) for an ancillary tax or approved issuer levy, the 4-year period under section 108(1C) of that Act beginning from the end of the period in which the return or statement was provided has not ended.
 Refunds arising from mistakes
 (2)